calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 - the **stability of the initial content** of the `RfTechnology` and `CardType` enumerations (§7.2), in particular the representation of ISO 14443-4 by a single `ISO_14443_4` value;
 - the **complete removal** of `ConfigurableCardReader` without a deprecation phase (§7.3);
-- the **semantics of `csnMin`** as a CSN threshold for duration bounds (§3.3);
+- the Calypso **duration bound resolution rule**: priority of CSN-based over FCI-based settings, `Long.MAX_VALUE` as the deferral value, portable subset of regular expressions (§3.3);
-- the **enforcement of the Calypso duration bounds** (§3.1, §3.3): the specification defines neither what is measured for the session and SV operation durations, nor the behaviour on overrun; cancelling the session is only a possibility offered by the Card API (MAY).
+- the **enforcement of the Calypso duration bounds** (§3.1, §3.3): the specification defines what is measured (the relevant command exchange alone) but not the behaviour on overrun; cancelling the session is only a possibility offered by the Card API (MAY).
 The TC is invited to decide whether this behaviour should be made normative in the Calypso Card API;
 - the **three-level gradation** of transaction managers (§2.2);
-- the **replacement of overloads** by unique operation names and parameters with default values (§11.2), which changes many operation names for Java integrators;
+- the **replacement of overloads** by unique operation names (§11.2), which changes many operation names for Java integrators;
 - the **replacement of "builder" interfaces** by data classes (§11.2, §12), whose Java implementation remains to be defined;
 - the **change from `SvOperation.DEBIT` to `DEBIT_UNDEBIT`** and the removal of the SV overloads without data (§13).